Yuubi-san/unaesgcm/README.md

 # unaesgcm
-An AES-256-GCM decryption utility specializing on `aesgcm`-scheme URLs as described in the [OMEMO media sharing XMPP extension (XEP-0454)](https://xmpp.org/extensions/xep-0454.html) and as implemented in modern XMPP clients.
+An AES-256-GCM de-/encryption utility specializing on `aesgcm`-scheme URLs as
+described in the [OMEMO media sharing XMPP extension (XEP-0454)](https://xmpp.org/extensions/xep-0454.html) and as implemented in modern XMPP clients.
 The latter meaning, in particular, that the initialization vector size is not restricted to 96 bits.